-Fresh lemon juice and zest give these lemonade popsicles their bright, lemony flavor.
+Fresh lemon juice and zest give these lemon popsicles their bright, lemony flavor.
 This recipe works with other citrus too.
 You can substitute the fresh juice and zest of limes, grapefruits, or oranges if you prefer (but if using oranges you may want to reduce the maple syrup to taste so the end result isn’t too sweet).

-To get the most juice out of lemons, use the palm of your hand to firmly press the lemons against a countertop before slicing them in half and squeezing out the juice.
+To get the most juice out of the fresh lemons, use the palm of your hand to firmly press the lemons against a countertop before slicing them in half and squeezing out the juice.
 You can either use a citrus reamer, juicer, or just squeeze out the juice by hand.

 How to make them

-These popsicles are quick and easy to prepare.
 Start by adding the cold water, fresh squeezed lemon juice, maple syrup, and lemon zest to a pitcher, then stir well.

 Pour that mixture into popsicle molds (this recipe makes six popsicles, so scale it up or down as needed).